 - Where is the leaking happening inside the building?

 Then the roofing contractor will look up your address online, usually using Google Earth, to get an aerial view of your roof.
 Here they can tell where the penetrations are located, where drains are located, and many other details about your roof.

 Once the discovery call is completed, you’ll set up a time to meet each other at your facility, where the roof inspection will take place.

 Spray foam roofing and leaks

-One of the best qualities of spray foam is that it’s fluid-applied, meaning it closes any tiny holes and cracks that allow water into your roofing system, and eventually in your building.
+One of the best qualities of spray foam is that it’s fluid-applied, which closes any tiny holes and cracks that allow water into your roofing system, and eventually into your building.